(c) 2010-2020 CirKits.com, Document revision: July 15, 2020

 The SCC3 can be used to charge a 24V battery, but the kit needs to be modified with a few additional user-supplied parts.
 While the SCC3 can be modified to work with a 24V battery system, the circuit would require a complete re-design to work with systems above 24V.
 With the stock 12V SCC3, the open-circuit voltage of a PV panel that is used to charge a 24V battery can be more than 36V, and that is above the ratings for some of the SCC3 components.
 See the SCC3 circuit page and look for the section on SCC3-e1 24V Modification for details.

 Q: Can I use two SCC3 kits in series to charge a 24V battery?

 No, the SCC3 circuit is not designed to operate in that manner.

-Q: Can I use two SCC3 kits in parallel for a higher maximum charging current?
+Q: Can I use multiple SCC3 kits in parallel for a higher maximum charging

 Q: My battery's voltage drops after the sun goes down, is there a problem